pstoebenau/large_project/backend/README.md

 ## How to setup the environment

+1. Go to the backend folder
 1. Run `npm install` in the app directory
 2. Run `npm start` to start dev server
 3. Run `docker-compose up` to start the mongoDB server.
+*Note: Windows users use `docker-compose.exe up`*

 ## How to connect the database